NLnetLabs/routinator/README.md

 ```

 When playing with these options, you might find `-n` useful.
 It will
-cause Routinator to skip the rsync-ing of the repository and significantly
+cause Routinator to skip the rsync-ing of the repository – which should
-increase your turn-around.
+be unnecessary if you re-run in quick succession.

 ## The Local Copy of the RPKI Repository